Back To Search Results

 Initial chest radiography after birth can show a "globular" heart pattern or the heart shape associated with truncus arteriosus.
 This includes narrowing the heart base, a rounded apex, and a “shoulder” on the left heart border.
 Though a "bulge" for the pulmonary artery might be expected, it is only present in a small minority of cases.
 Chest radiography also reveals pulmonary edema in many cases, and sometimes, patients can have upper or middle-lobe lung collapse.[5]

 The initial electrocardiogram classically shows right axis deviation, right ventricular hypertrophy, and right atrial enlargement, though it can also show a pattern considered normal for patient age.
 This is generally attributed to the hypoplastic left side of the heart, but there are a few reported cases of left axis deviation and, rarely, left ventricular hypertrophy.
 There are occasionally problems with bundle branch conduction, and the Wolff-Parkinson-White pattern and the right bundle branch block have been reported.
 There is a reported lack of a Q wave in lead V6, which has been reported as a possible exclusion marker for aortic valvular atresia.
-It should be noted that the lack of this finding is not specific to aortic valvular atresia, as other congenital heart conditions or even normal infants may lack the Q-wave in this lead.
+The lack of this finding is not specific to aortic valvular atresia, as other congenital heart conditions or even normal infants may lack the Q-wave in this lead.
 T-wave depressions in leads I and II and ST-segment depressions in the left precordial leads have also frequently been reported.[5][8]

 Treatment / Management

 Several surgical approaches can be attempted depending on the underlying physiology.
 Since aortic valvular atresia exists as part of a spectrum, including HLHS and ventricular septal defect (VSD), the surgical approach should be contingent upon the underlying structure of the infant's heart.
-A univentricular repair can be attempted if there is a hypoplastic left ventricle (LV).
+A univentricular repair can be attempted if there is a hypoplastic left ventricle.
 This consists of a 3-stage repair, involving a Norwood procedure initially, followed by a Bidirectional-Glenn procedure, and completed with the Fontan procedure.[9](B3)

 Another 2-pronged approach can be attempted, as well.
 This involves the Norwood procedure initially, allowing for some time with univentricular physiology, and then a staged Rastelli operation at an average of 9 months from the first procedure.
-This was first done in 1981 by Norwood et al, and the approach consists of reconstructing the ascending aorta using the Damus-Kaye-Stansel method and then subsequently repairing the VSD and right ventricular conduit to the pulmonary artery.[12][13][14]
+This was first done in 1981 by Norwood et al, and the approach consists of reconstructing the ascending aorta using the Damus-Kaye-Stansel method and then repairing the VSD and right ventricular conduit to the pulmonary artery.[12][13][14]

 The methodology for choosing one surgical approach versus another is complex and continues to be debated.
 Biventricular repair, either in single versus staged operations, continues to have improving outcomes and compares favorably to univentricular palliation.[12][14]
 Conduit reintervention continues to be the main cause of postprocedure intervention, even though techniques in conduit placements and materials continue to advance.[11](B2)